North Island surface volcanism: Northland

-The Northland region contains two recently active volcanic fields, one centered around Whangarei, and the other is the Kaikohe-Bay of Islands volcanic field.
+The Northland region contains two recently active volcanic fields, one centred around Whangarei, and the other the Kaikohe-Bay of Islands volcanic field.
 The latest activity in the Kaikohe-Bay of Islands field, around 1300 to 1800 years ago, created four scoria cones at Te Puke (near Paihia).

-Earlier, during the Miocene, a mainly andesitic volcanic arc ran through Northland and neighbouring regions (including the Three Kings Ridge and northern Coromandel Peninsula), with western and eastern belts active between 25 and 15 million years ago and 23–11 million years ago respectively.
+Earlier, during the Miocene, a mainly andesitic volcanic arc ran through Northland and neighbouring regions (including the Three Kings Ridge and northern Coromandel Peninsula), with western and eastern belts active 25–15 million years ago and 23–11 million years ago respectively.
 Although this produced substantial volcanic edifices, including New Zealand's largest known stratovolcano, the Waitakere volcano, most of these have been eroded away, buried, or submerged, especially in the west, where a series of volcanoes buried offshore stretches south almost to New Plymouth.
 This is called the Northland-Mohakatino Volcanic Belt.
 Remnants of these two ancient volcano belts are still exposed in many places, including Whangarei Heads, the Hen and Chickens Islands, around Whangaroa Harbour, Waipoua forest, and the Waitākere Ranges.

 Auckland volcanic field

 The basaltic Auckland volcanic field is a monogenetic volcanic field underlying much of the Auckland metropolitan area.
 The field's many vents have produced a diverse array of explosion craters, scoria cones, and lava flows.
 The largest and most recent is Rangitoto in the Hauraki Gulf, which last erupted 600–700 years ago.
 Currently dormant, the field is likely to erupt again within the next "hundreds to thousands of years" (based on past events), a short timeframe in geologic terms.
 Auckland's residents, however, face more danger from volcanoes farther south.

-Auckland's volcanoes are believed to be the latest product of an unusual magma source related to local tectonics which is not a classic hot spot, as the earlier volcanic fields are to the south, the opposite expected from movement of the Australian plate over a stationary mantle plume source.
+Auckland's volcanoes are believed to be the latest product of an unusual magma source related to local tectonics which is not a classic hot spot, as the earlier volcanic fields are to the south, the opposite expected from movement of the Australian Plate over a stationary mantle plume source.